elenagin/reddit-streaming/README.md

 ## Usage
-Start the data fetching server:
+Start the app:

 _bash_
 _streamlit run app.py_

-This script will start fetching Reddit data and store it in a specified format for further processing to later use the fetched data to generate insights and metrics.
-This will start a web-based dashboard where you can visualize the data and metrics.
+This script manages and runs multiple scripts through processes.
+App.py will start by running the streaming_consumer.py script.
+Then, it will run streaming_consumer.py which will receive the Reddit data and store it in a parquet format for further processing.
+After that, it will run metrics_etl.py which will extract data from the raw_data.parquet directory, process it with pyspark to compute metrics, and store it in a sqlite database.
+This will start a web-based dashboard where you can visualize the data and metrics using streamlit.

 ## Project Structure
 - app.py: Main application script.
-- data_fetching_server.py: Script for fetching data from Reddit.
+- streaming_producer.py: Script for fetching data from Reddit.
-- data_processing_client.py: Client for processing the fetched data.
+- streaming_consumer.py: Client for storing the fetched data.
+- metrics_etl.py: ETL pipeline to generate metrics with pyspark and store them in a db.
 - dashboard.py: Streamlit dashboard for visualizing the data.
 - requirements.txt: List of dependencies required for the project.
-- spark_analysis.py: Scripts for data analysis using Apache Spark.

 ## Contributing